tds333/stdconfigparser/docu/description.rst

 "/" between the words.
 With this you can build a tree like structure.
 All this is only a convention a key still is a simple string.
 It is up to the application to implement and document it.
+Don't use ":" in a key.
+Other INI file formats use this as key value separator and we want to avoid confusion here.

 Values